XuehaiPan/nvitop/README.md

    ...: import os
    ...: os.environ['CUDA_VISIBLE_DEVICES'] = '3,2,1,0'  # comma-separated integers or UUID strings

-In [2]: collector = ResourceMetricCollector()                                   # log all devices and children processes of the current process on the GPUs
+In [2]: collector = ResourceMetricCollector()                                   # log all devices and descendant processes of the current process on the GPUs
 In [3]: collector = ResourceMetricCollector(root_pids={1})                      # log all devices and all GPU processes
 In [4]: collector = ResourceMetricCollector(devices=Device(0), root_pids={1})   # log <GPU 0> and all GPU processes on <GPU 0>
 In [5]: collector = ResourceMetricCollector(devices=Device.cuda.all())          # use the CUDA ordinal